 4. It's the only place in California where you can play "human beer pong"The dudes at BarrelHouse Brewing Company (try their Brazz Monkey -- it tastes like a shandy, but beer-ier) take a stack of red, 32-gallon trash cans, line them up in classic pong pyramids, fill them with water, and then have teams take turns throwing a giant yoga-ish ball into them.
 There's no official drinking required, but that doesn't mean there isn't unofficial drinking required!
 Also important: their back patio has a badass fake mountainscape, a waterfall, Adirondacks, cornhole, a beer garden, and its own access to the backside of the bar.

 Oh right, and they sell the Bar-B-Keg, which is exactly what it sounds like: a BBQ, made out of a keg.

 5. You can outdoor hot tub itPaso is somehow one of the greatest natural thermal mineral springs in Central California, which means it has infinity spas, and one actually really awesome one: River Oaks Hot Springs, which is awesome because it has private outdoor hot tubs.
 Sha.
 Wing.

 6. You can get specialty blend dark roast coffee for 50 centsFrom 9am-3pm.
 Every single day.
 And you can drink it out on this glorious al fresco patio.
 Which has WiFi.
 And also ice cream sandwiches.

 7. There's a winery that has its own disc golf courseCastoro Cellars has an 18-hole course that stretches two whole miles through the heart of its vineyard.
 We'd say bring a couple tallboys 'cause there are benches at all 18 holes, but since this is wine country, maybe bring... a couple bottles?

-Tucked away up a hill in the outskirts of Paso, Re:Find is a weirdly punctuated 13ft by 13ft distillery (located inside a winery) that takes unused wine juice (from the winery, it's called saignée, a prized free-run juice removed prior to fermentation) and distills it into vodka.
+8. It's the only place you'll find rye whiskey made with...
+Firestone Walker beer??Tucked away up a hill in the outskirts of Paso, Re:Find is a weirdly punctuated 13ft by 13ft distillery (located inside a winery) that takes unused wine juice (from the winery, it's called saignée, a prized free-run juice removed prior to fermentation) and distills it into vodka.
 Their gin is really good, too, but it's the barrels they have aging under the stills that you should ask about: they're filled with rye that incorporates distilled, non-hopped Firestone 805.
 Like all rye should.

 9. If you bring your own bowl to Pioneer Day, they'll fill it with free beansPioneer Day is a free food thing started during the Great Depression that Paso has been celebrating since 1931, wherein they throw a nutso parade, during which they cook 1,200lbs of beans and 400lbs of hamburger in huge whaling vats and give them allllllll away during the free Pioneer Day Bean Feed.